OBOFoundry/purl.obolibrary.org/README.md

 This entry will match exactly the URL `http://purl.obolibrary.org/obo/obi/obi.owl`, and it will redirect to exactly `http://svn.code.sf.net/p/obi/code/releases/2015-10-20/obi.owl`.
 The matched domain name is fixed `http://purl.obolibrary.org`; the next part is project-specific `/obo/obi/`; the final part is taken from the entry `/obi.owl`.
 The replacement can be any valid URL.

-Behind the scenes, the entry is translated into an Apache RedirectMatch directive in `obo/obi/.htaccess` by escaping special characters and anchoring" with initial `^` and final `$`:
+Behind the scenes, the entry is translated into an Apache RedirectMatch directive in `obo/obi/.htaccess` by escaping special characters and "anchoring" with initial `^` and final `$`:

     RedirectMatch temp "^/2015\-09\-15/obi\.owl$" "http://svn.code.sf.net/p/obi/code/releases/2015-09-15/obi.owl"